kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_02.rst

    :align: center
    :scale: 40 %

-Now drag a horizontal layout above the grid and change as above.
+Now drag a horizontal layout above the grid and inside the vertical layout and change as above.

 .. image:: images/vcp1-designer-05.png
    :align: center